rust-lang/wg-async/src/vision/how_to_vision.md

 [alt]: https://nikomatsakis.github.io/wg-async-foundations/vision/how_to_vision/comment.html#you-might-just-want-to-write-your-own-story

+#### Reviewing contributions

+To merge a story or project PR, any member of the working group can open a topic on Zulip and propose it be merged.
+Ideally there will be no outstanding concerns.
+If a second member of the working group approves, the PR can then be merged.

 ### Harmonizing

 At this point, the [wg leads] will write the draft vision document, drawing on the status quo and shiny future stories that were submitted.